 Students explore the Ancient Civilizations of Mesopotamia, Egypt, Indus River Valley, Huang He, Greece, Rome and the Americas.
 They also study the Chinese and Thai civilizations extensively.
 Advanced students progress to study the Renaissance, the Age of Exploration and select topics in Modern World History.

-Geography / Science
+Geography / Physical Science

 The Elementary Geography curriculum is introduced with the story of The Beginning of the Universe which is designed to stimulate awe, wonder and an imaginative connection with the universe.
 This is followed with scientific experiments that demonstrate the characteristics of solids, liquids and gases and the laws that govern all matter.